Nightherald/Nightherald/README.md

 - **DevOps & Automation** -> Azure DevOps, Bash, PowerShell, Python, C#, Docker

 ---
+## 📫 How to reach me
+You can email me at: stratos.marin@gmail.com

-👯 I like working in teams so I’m looking to collaborate on [MLOps](https://en.wikipedia.org/wiki/MLOps) projects, by setting up machine learning models on production environments.
+💬👀 I like working in teams so I’m looking to collaborate on [MLOps](https://en.wikipedia.org/wiki/MLOps) projects, by setting up machine learning models on production environments.

 > “If you want to go fast, go alone.
 If you want to go far, go together.” - african proverb

-### 📫 How to reach me: stratos.marin@gmail.com

 <!--
 **Nightherald/Nightherald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.